phurni/mortimer-poignant/README.md

 `replace*` methods directly in the model instead of the Validator class.
 You may also override the default `validate*` methods for your own use (always scoped to the model).

+Additional validations rules may also be declared in subclasses, the ModelValidation trait will gather rules in the whole class hierarchy.

 Example:

 ```php